Lynn Chadwick

 Lynn Russell Chadwick, (24 November 1914 – 25 April 2003) was an English sculptor and artist.
 Much of his work is semi-abstract sculpture in bronze or steel.
 His work is in the collections of MoMA in New York, the Tate in London and the Centre Georges Pompidou in Paris.

 Early life and education

 Chadwick was born in the suburb of Barnes, in western London, and attended Merchant Taylors' School in Northwood.
 While there he expressed an interest in being an artist, though his art master suggested architecture was a more realistic option.
-Accordingly, Chadwick became a trainee draughtsman, working first at the offices of architects Donald Hamilton and then Eugen Carl Kauffman, and finally for Rodney Thomas (architect).
+Accordingly, Chadwick became a trainee draughtsman, working first at the offices of architects Donald Hamilton and then Eugen Carl Kauffman, and finally for Rodney Thomas.
 Chadwick took great inspiration from Thomas, whose interest in contemporary European architecture and design had a significant effect on his development.
 His training in architectural drawing was the only formal education he received as an artist.
 He recalled: "What it taught me was how to compose things, a formal exercise in composition, really, it has nothing to do with the building it represents".